Western Union Telegraph Building: Use

 When the building opened, the first and second floors were leased to office tenants.
 One room on the first floor was occupied by the editor of the Western Union Telegraph Company's paper, the Journal of The Telegraph.
 The third through fifth floors were occupied by Western Union's executive officers; the electrician, auditor, tariff bureau, and general superintendents' offices; and the Gold and Stock Telegraph Company.
 The northeast corner of the third floor contained the Western Union president's office.
 Initially, the telegraph operating room was maintained by 290 operators, of which 215 were men and 75 were women.
 The operating room was maintained 24 hours a day.
-According to an 1879 book, the room was manned by over three hundred operators in the daytime and by one hundred operators at night.
+According to an 1879 book, the room was staffed by over three hundred operators in the daytime and by one hundred operators at night.

 Electric lighting was installed in the building in 1883, supplanting the gas lighting system in use prior to then.
 By 1886, Western Union took up the whole first floor and much of the third floor.
-The whole fifth floor and much of the fourth floor was rented to other companies.
-The roof was slightly damaged in a 1889 fire, an incident that was described by the news media as demonstrating the fireproof quality of the building.
+The whole fifth floor and much of the fourth floor were rented to other companies.
+The roof was slightly damaged in an 1889 fire, an incident that was described by the news media as demonstrating the fireproof quality of the building.
 By 1890, the lowest five floors were occupied by the New York Associated Press and numerous railroad systems.

-On July 18, 1890, the roof and top floors were destroyed in a fire, which was surmised to have been caused by faulty electric wires.
+On July 18, 1890, the roof and top floors were destroyed in a fire, surmised to have been caused by faulty electric wires.
 The structure had been poorly equipped for fire protection, as it contained flammable objects in its storerooms, while having few egress routes.
 The fifth floor, the highest floor that survived the fire, was cleared out to make way for a temporary operating room, but the remaining portion of the building was damaged by the water that had been used to extinguish the fire.
 While the fire itself did not cause any deaths, a workman removing debris died in the aftermath when a temporary debris-removal chute fell onto him.
 Within four days of the fire, the operators had returned to work.
 Western Union officials had hired Post to survey the building to determine how the upper section of the building would be repaired.
 Ultimately, Western Union decided to remove the top five stories and add a four-story flat-roof extension.
 Hardenbergh was hired for the expansion, which was completed in 1891, although the media were given a tour of the new operating room in 1892.
 The expanded building occupied an additional lot at 14–18 Dey Street as well as the site of the older building.